 Tax free crypto Germany

-If you have owned crypto for over a year, the sale is tax-free regardless of the amount you profit when selling.
+If you have owned crypto for over a year, the sale is tax-free regardless of the amount you profit you make when selling.

 You won't pay tax on crypto profits when:

-- If you sell, swap or spend your crypto after owning it for 1 year or more.
+- You sell, swap or spend your crypto after owning it for 1 year or more.

-- If the total profits from your short-term investments are less than €600 per annum.
+- The total profits from your short-term investments are less than €600 per annum.

-- If you earn less than €256 in additional income from crypto (and other sources) throughout the financial year.
+- You earn less than €256 in additional income from crypto (and other sources) throughout the financial year.

 When will you pay tax on crypto in Germany?